 I learned that (due to MFI) the journey to grow our family would require medical intervention.
 This is the first time I adjusted my expectations around the birds and the bees.
 After 4 IUI’s that were unsuccessful, I had to adjust my expectations once again.
 Due to my advanced maternal age and unexplained infertility diagnosis we needed to pull out the big guns and rely on IVF to conceive.

-2 egg retrievals, 1 fresh transfer and 1 frozen transfer later, here I am, a very happy mother of an almost four year old.
+3 egg retrievals, 1 fresh transfer and 2 frozen transfers later, here I am, a very happy mother of a six year old.